 Research shows that babies whose needs are met quickly as infants actually become more secure and confident and less whiny as children.

-So if your mother or best friend tells you you're spoiling your baby by picking her up, rest assured you're doing your best for her.
+So if your mother or best friend tells you you're spoiling your baby by picking them up, rest assured you're doing your best for them.

-- Work with her on helping her learn to soothe herself with a blanket or other favorite object.
+- Work with them on helping them learn to soothe themselves with a blanket or other favorite object.

-- Rock together for awhile in the rocking chair, then urge her to play on her own.
+- Rock together for awhile in the rocking chair, then urge them to play on their own.

-- Even if you are accustomed to picking up your baby quickly when she cries, if you're upset and frustrated, it's okay to take a few minutes apart while she's in a crib or other safe environment.
+- Even if you are accustomed to picking up your baby quickly when they cry, if you're upset and frustrated, it's okay to take a few minutes apart while they are in a crib or other safe environment.
 Calmer parent equals calmer baby.

 - Remember: Babies this young can't remember rules.
-So you'll have to repeat yourself often in the coming months.
+So you'll have to repeat yourself often and try to stick to a routine in the coming months.

 - Babies may still be wary of strangers or new environments, so expect to do lots of reassuring that everything is OK.